 1) How Do You Find Places to Boondock?

-Basically, it boils down to utilizing a multitude of resources.
-Mostly in the form of online maps and databases, smartphone apps, along with real life word of mouth.
+It boils down to utilizing a multitude of resources.
+Mostly in the form of online maps and databases, smartphone apps, along with real-life word of mouth.
 This question is so often asked I ended up writing a full blog post to cover the subject.

 2) Aren’t You Worried About Your Safety?

 Yes, we are always concerned about safety but in reality no more so than when I’m anywhere else.
 And less so than in any large city environment.
 I practice the same common sense I do when camping in an RV Park.
-Pay attention to my surroundings, store valuables out of site, keep a look out for suspicious persons or activity, etc.
+Pay attention to my surroundings, store valuables out of sight, keep a lookout for suspicious persons or activity, etc.

-In my experience and from talking to many other boondockers the odds of crime are fairly low.
+In my experience and from talking to many other boondockers the odds of crime are relatively low.
 Statistically, the trip on the highways to the boondocking location is fraught with more danger.